Sunday, March 3

 Many commentators on this text press this point about our living in an empire of capitalist tyranny.
 Indeed, they are quite eloquent about the effect on our spiritual and physical health.
 Darryl Trimiew writes of the accommodations that we make with the powers that be in order to survive.
 After a dreary week of meeting the expectations of the system (what Brueggemann calls the empire could, after all, be called “the system” in our day), we come to church exhausted and empty, Trimiew says.
 Like many readers of this text, he describes a world in which we are caught up in a commercial, profit-driven culture of excess that does not know the meaning of enough, and he acknowledges that what we really need, what will really satisfy our deepest hunger and thirst, is God.
 That’s what Isaiah tells us, and that’s the truth that lies buried deep inside us, the truth that makes us dissatisfied even in the midst of plenty, even and especially in the midst of excess.

 Finding hope and acknowledging the good

-So while we speak of exile and empire, we might focus on the difference between "excess" and "enough," between what we need and what we want, and, beyond that, far more than we could ever enjoy but are seduced into thinking that we need.
+So while we speak of exile and empire, we might focus on the difference between “excess” and “enough,” between what we need and what we want, and, beyond that, far more than we could ever enjoy but are seduced into thinking that we need.
 In that pursuit, we are indeed captive and in need of a liberating word from the poets and the storytellers.
-Sara Miles' book, Take This Bread, an extended and graceful meditation on the theme of spiritual and physical hunger, is a good place to start.
+We might begin with Sara Miles’ book Take This Bread, an extended and graceful meditation on the theme of spiritual and physical hunger.

 What does bread mean to you?